ar-nelson/jaspr/readme.md

 themselves, although the values of an object are evaluated as code unless the object is quoted.

-Closures in Jaspr are objects with `⚙scope` keys.
+Closures in Jaspr are objects with `$closure` keys.
 Closures are slightly magic;
 a closure's scope can contain self-references, unlike all other Jaspr values.
-To keep cyclical values from leaking into other parts of the program, the `⚙scope` key cannot be directly accessed or converted to JSON.
+To keep cyclical values from leaking into other parts of the program, the `$closure` key cannot be directly accessed or converted to JSON.

-Functions are closures with a `fn` key.
+Functions are closures with a `$code` key.
 A function is executed when it is the first element of an evaluated list.
-The code it contains is evaluated in the closure's scope, with the call's arguments accessible via the `⚙args` variable.
+The code it contains is evaluated in the closure's scope, with the call's arguments accessible via the `$args` variable.

-`null` is the quote macro, and `true`/`false` form a quasiquote/unquote macro.
+The empty string is the quote macro, and `$syntax-quote`/`$unquote` form a quasiquote/unquote macro.
 These shouldn't be used directly in Jaspr syntax, because standard Lisp quoting syntax is available instead.
 Numbers and strings are indexing functions, a la Clojure.

 The arguments of a function call and the values of an object literal are always evaluated asynchronously, with no guaranteed ordering.
 To force a sequence of